quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 # Multiple ACK_FREQUENCY Frames {#multiple-frames}

-An endpoint can send multiple ACK_FREQUENCY frames, and each one of them can have different values.
+An endpoint can send multiple ACK_FREQUENCY frames, and each one of them can have different values in all fields.
 An endpoint MUST use a sequence number of 0 for the first ACK_FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.

 An endpoint MUST allow reordered ACK_FREQUENCY frames to be received and processed, see Section 13.3 of {{QUIC-TRANSPORT}}.